ElvinMorales/ai-dnd-scenario-bot/README.md

 ## 🌟 Credits
 Created by **Professor_Alex** and contributors.
-Special thanks to **ChatGPT (by OpenAI)** for providing technical guidance, optimizations, and brainstorming throughout the development of this project.
+Special thanks to **ChatGPT (by OpenAI)** for providing technical guidance, optimizations, and brainstorming.